ValenceHeaven/giyani-science-centre/README.md

 ## Maintenance

-This website is maintained by the Centre Manager and Science Facilitators.
+This website is maintained by the Web Design and Developers Students.

 ## Contact

-For website issues or updates, please contact the Science Centre administration.
+For website issues or updates, please contact the Web Design and Developers Students.